 Some of these contaminants are volatile organic compounds (VOCs) or other chemical gases.
 Virtually all man-made materials are held together, colored, painted, laminated, covered, polished or managed by or with materials containing a variety of mostly organic chemicals.
 These chemicals “off-gas” continually.
 Major portions of the chemicals are dispersed within the first few weeks after the material is put into place.
 Odors of new carpet, new paint and “that new-car smell” are all the result of the VOCs off-gassing.
 That unpleasant odor you experience when you open up a room that has been closed for some time is the result of a build-up of contaminants, many of which are VOCs.

-By observation I have concluded that a wide variety of symptoms and illnesses can be contributed to by a lack of outside air.
-Among these are chemical sensitivity, headaches, nausea, allergies and respiratory distress.
+By observation, I have concluded that a wide variety of symptoms and illnesses can be contributed to by a lack of outside air.
+Among these are chemical sensitivity, headaches, nausea, allergies, and respiratory distress.
 Add to these the phenomenon of passing illnesses from one family member or occupant to another and you have a wide variety of illnesses that the introduction of sufficient outside air can help to eliminate or reduce.

 It is true that “the dose makes the poison.”
 There are airborne contaminants all around us.
 Our immune systems are equipped to handle a myriad of potentially harmful materials that are present in our environment.
-This includes naturally present bacteria, fungal spores, viruses as well chemical toxins that may occur naturally or are injected into man-made materials in our less than natural environment.
+This includes naturally present bacteria, fungal spores, viruses as well as chemical toxins that may occur naturally or are injected into man-made materials in our less than the natural environment.

 Allergies, of course, are a little different.
 Somehow the immune system identifies a relatively harmless substance as something harmful.
 The immune system’s “over reaction” to these allergens tends to produce symptoms, usually in the form of respiratory distress and/or skin irritation.